jakubd255/blog-app-backend/README.md

 # BlogAppBackend
-Backend for personal blog app, written in Spring Boot.
-Currently in development.
+Backend for blog app, written in Spring Boot.
+This application provides functionalities for user authentication, profile management, and content creation.

 ## Tech Stack